-Number Description type of information you want to see: • Show All: Shows all the items in the tree.
+Number Description 3 Quick access to: Creates a new program folder.
+Creates a new program.
+Opens the selected program.
+Deletes the selected program.
+Filters the tree according to the characters entered in the field.
+Filters the tree according to the type of information you want to see.
+Show All: Shows all the items in the tree.
 Show Active: Shows all the active programs that can be applied to SpeechMiner.
-Show Inactive: Shows all the inactive programs that cannot be applied to SpeechMiner.
+Show Inactive: Shows all the inactive programs that can be applied to SpeechMiner.
 Show Updated since Apply: Shows all the items that were changed since you last applied SMART changes to SpeechMiner.
 Show Locked by Me: Shows all the items locked by the current user.
 Show Locked: Shows all the locked programs.
-Quick access to: • Saves the selected Program details.
-4 Changes the direction of the selected Program diagram. • Bhows / hides diagram details.
-Shows / hides List pane.
-Quick access to: Content: Displays the list of topics and non- linguistic data associated with the specific program.
-5 Notes: Contains your notes about the specific program .
-You can add notes to this tab. • Triggers : Displays the links included in the program 's structure.
-6 Program Structure : A diagram that displays the order in which the program 's items should appear in the interaction.
+4 Quick access to: Saves the selected program details.
+Changes the direction of the selected program diagram.
+Shows / hides diagram details.
+Shows / hides list pane.

+Number Description 5 Quick access to: Content: Displays the list of topics and non-linguistic data associated with the specific program.
+Notes: Contains your notes about the specific program.
+You can add notes to this tab.
+Triggers: Displays the links included in the program's structure.
+6 Program Structure: A diagram that displays the order in which the program's items should appear in the interaction.
 SpeechMiner searches for interaction content according to the program structure.
+Program Structure